jm-hsn/tf-fpga/README.md

     ```

 ## Tests
-There are tests for each complexity layer of this project.
+There are tests for each complexity level of this project.

-1. loopback test without connected FPGAs `c++/tests/main.cpp`
+1. loopback test without connected FPGAs.
+This will only succeed for modules that have equal input and output lengths.

+    compile the UDP echo server and run it in a seperate terminal:
+    ```bash
+    cd ./c++
+    make echo
+    ./build/echo
+    ```
     edit `config.json`:
     ```json
     {"fpgas": [